-Ashley Zhang's Vintage Jewelry Pieces Are Tokens Of Resilience During COVID-19
+Ashley Zhang's Vintage Jewelry Business Is Thriving During COVID-19 —Here's Why

 "Jewelry has always been a purchase that is tied to an emotional connection," Ashley Zhang, the fine jewelry designer behind her eponymous fine jewelry brand, tells TZR.
 During the pandemic-induced upheaval of the luxury market, Zhang saw a new opportunity in antique heirlooms, which she has been joyfully collecting for over a decade.
 "Many of these pieces are over 100 years old.
 They have been through wars, tough times, and still remain beautiful, or as I would argue, even more beautiful with time."
 Serving as tokens of resilience, Ashley Zhang pivoted to selling vintage pieces during COVID-19 — and the response was overwhelming.